Alessandro-Dodon/progresa/README.md

 ProgresaEssay.qmd: A Quarto document providing a brief description of the analysis and key findings.

-Progresa.dta: Dataset used in the analysis
+Progresa.dta: Dataset used in the analysis.